peterdragun/esp-snake/README.md

 > [!IMPORTANT]
 > There are at least two sizes of LED Matrix, so please make sure that yours match the dimensions or else the matrix will not fit into the 3D printed case.

+## 3D Printed Case

+You can find the case on printables: https://www.printables.com/model/1291377-led-matrix-game

 ## Wiring

 | GPIO | Device       |